wgh136/PicaComic/README.md

 ### Custom Comic Source

-Now you can add custom comic sources in the app after version 3.0.0.
+You can add custom comic sources in the app after version 3.0.0.

-> Note: The custom comic source feature is still in beta, some features may not work properly.

 ### Features